futuregrid/virtual-cluster/doc/source/intro.rst

 Prerequisites
 -------------

-In order to use our tool, you need to obatin nova credentials and configuration files for FutureGrid system, you can obtain your nova credentials and configuration files for the FutureGrid systems.
+In order to use our tool, you need to obatin nova, eucalyptus credentials and configuration files for FutureGrid system.
 These should have been placed in your home directory on the INDIA system.
-Log in with your FutureGrid username (and SSH public key) and look for a file called 'username'-nova.zip.
 If you do not have a portal and HPC account please create one.
-The credential zip file (username-nova.zip)contains the user keys and rc file .Unzip this file in your hom e directory.
+The credential zip file contains the rc file .Unzip this file in your hom e directory.
 The novarc file contains the necessary environment variables.

 Create your private key by (Recommended: Use your user name as your private key name)::